 - Consult with subject matter experts and/or stakeholders - Conduct targeted outreach and engagement with other restoration or science programs - Hold workshops or webinars to gain input from resource experts, stakeholders, and/or the public - Review existing management plans and science gap analyses - Review existing or TIG-developed conceptual models, such as influence diagrams and logic models.

-The Open Ocean TIG will review the MAM needs identified at the Restoration Type, crossresource, and ecosystem levels to identify potential efficiencies in addressing multiple MAM needs together and avoid duplication of effort.
+The Open Ocean TIG reviews the MAM needs identified to identify potential efficiencies in addressing multiple MAM needs together and avoid duplication of effort.

 4.2 Prioritization of MAM Needs